BNaveenKumar325/Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API/README.md

 - Adjust DB connection string depending on whether you use **MySQL** or **PostgreSQL**.
 - Some visualizations (maps, charts) are placeholders – extend with more interactive filters for bonus points.

----

-## 👨‍💻 Author

-Developed as part of **SportRadar Event Explorer project** for academic/learning purposes.